dwinston/terminusdb-docs/md/terminusx/start-with-a-client.md

 matches = client.query_document({"@type"   : "Player",
                                    "position": "Full Back"})

-# matches comes back as a iterable that can be convert into a list
+# matches comes back as an iterable that can be converted into a list
 print(list(matches))
 ```